NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 1. We are going to write a small HTML page, so you will need basic knowledge about [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 1. Some C/C++ code to illustrate the process.
 We'll use our Newton-Raphson C++ code.
 1. A program that can take our existing C/C++ code and compile it into a WebAssembly module.
-Modern browsers are able to run WebAssembly without loss of performance.
 For this, we'll use [Emscripten](https://emscripten.org/)'s ``emcc`` compiler, the most popular C++ to WebAssembly compiler of the bunch.
 1. To use the WebAssembly functionality from JavaScript, a binding is required.
 The binding will map C++ constructs to their JavaScript equivalent and back.
 For this, we'll use [embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html#embind).
 1. A web server to serve our files.
-We'll use Python 3's ``http.server``, but other options like X and Y work equally well.
+We'll use Python 3's ``http.server``, but other web servers work equally well.

 ## Tying it all together